weifxn/CSS-workshop/readme.md

 ## Part 7: Redesigning the button

-> "The bigger the button, the more likely people will click it."
->
-> Steve Jobs, 2004

 1. Now that the button is fixed, we can start adding some colors to it.
 2. First, add a **button** selector in **style.css**.